Types of Leases / Information a Lease Should Include / Where to Purchase Forms / Frequently Asked Questions

-A lease is a contract between a landlord and a tenant (or tenants) that sets out the rules both parties will follow.
-Leases are also known as residential tenancy agreements or rental contracts.
+- A lease is contract between a landlord and tenant (or tenants), setting out rules both parties will follow.

-The Residential Tenancies Act will always be enforced over any agreement that the landlord and tenant make on their own.
-If the law is silent on a particular issue, then the landlord and tenant can agree to anything, as long as it is not illegal.
-For example, the lease will usually contain terms about whether pets are allowed, which is not covered under the law.
-Landlords and tenants are left to come up with their own agreements about pets.
+Leases usually include terms from the RTA.
+For example, leases will often include information about when and why a landlord can give notice to end a residential tenancy agreement, which is an issue the RTA covers.
+The RTA will always prevail over any agreement that the landlord and tenant make on their own.
+If the RTA is silent on an issue, then the landlord and tenant can agree to anything — as long as it is not illegal.
+For example, the lease will usually contain terms about whether pets are allowable.
+Landlords and tenants can come up with their own agreements about pets, even if the RTA doesn’t not specifically cover this issue.

-Types of Leases
+Types of leases

-A periodic tenancy means that there is no end date included in the residential tenancy agreement.
+A periodic tenancy means that there is no end date in the residential tenancy agreement.
 The tenant can continue to live in the property until either the tenant or landlord gives notice to end the tenancy.
 There are different kinds of periodic tenancies, including monthly periodic tenancies (where the tenant agrees to rent month-to-month and pay rent on a monthly basis) and weekly periodic tenancies (where the tenant agrees to rent week-to-week and pay rent on weekly basis).

 What Information a Lease Should Include